Forget the wall. Trumps’ big immigration war may focus on visas

 Barbara French, vice chancellor for strategic communications and university releations at UCSF, said none of the laidoff employees will be replaced with H-1B holders.
 But when pressed, school officials acknowledged that H-1B holders had been used in the “first phase” of the transition.

 Among the members of Congress who’ve raised concerns about UCSF’s plans are Sens.
 Charles Grassley, R-Iowa, and Dianne Feinstein, D-Calif., chair and ranking member, respectively, of the Judiciary Committee, and California Democratic Reps.
-Zoe Lofgren, Barbara Lee, and Mark DeSaulnier.
+Nancy Pelosi, the House minority leader, Zoe Lofgren, Barbara Lee, and Mark DeSaulnier.

 Among their worries: the program could easily be expanded to any of the 10 campuses that serve 238,000 students and employs more than 190,000 faculty and staff.